staxrip/staxrip/docs/generated/commands.rst

     * - Volume <integer>
       - Volume (%)

-.. option:: -ResetSettings
+.. option:: ResetSettings

     Shows a dialog allowing to reset specific settings.

-.. option:: -SaveGIF
+.. option:: SaveGIF

     Shows a Open File dialog to generate a short GIF.

-.. option:: -SaveMKVHDR
+.. option:: SaveMKVHDR

     Shows a Open File dialog to add the remaining HDR10 Metadata to a MKV file.

-.. option:: -SaveMTN
+.. option:: SaveMTN

     Shows a Open File dialog to generate thumbnails using mtn engine

-.. option:: -SavePNG
+.. option:: SavePNG

     Shows a open file dialog to create a high quality PNG animation.

-.. option:: -SaveProject
+.. option:: SaveProject

     Saves the current project.

-.. option:: -SaveProjectAs
+.. option:: SaveProjectAs

     Saves the current project.

-.. option:: -SaveProjectAsTemplate
+.. option:: SaveProjectAsTemplate

     Saves the current project as template.

-.. option:: -SaveProjectPath:path
+.. option:: SaveProjectPath

     Saves the current project at the specified path.